peter-si/arch/README.md

 the `network.trusted_uuid` list.
 NetworkManager UUIDs may be discovered using `nmcli con`.

-## Mail

-### Receiving Mail

-Receiving mail is supported by syncing from IMAP servers via both [isync][13] and [OfflineIMAP][14].
-By default isync is enabled, but this can be changed to OfflineIMAP by setting the value of the `mail.sync_tool` variable to `offlineimap`.

-### Sending Mail

-[msmtp][15] is used to send mail.
-Included as part of msmtp's documentation are a set of [msmtpq scripts][16] for queuing mail.
-These scripts are copied to the user's path for use.
-When calling `msmtpq` instead of `msmtp`, mail is sent normally if internet connectivity is available.
-If the user is offline, the mail is saved in a queue, to be sent out when internet connectivity is again available.
-This helps support a seamless workflow, both offline and online.

-### System Mail

-If the `email.user` variable is defined, the system will be configured to forward mail for the user and root to this address.
-Removing this variable will cause no mail aliases to be put in place.

-The cron implementation is configured to send mail using `msmtp`.

-### Syncing and Scheduling Mail

-A shell script called `mailsync` is included to sync mail, by first sending any mail in the msmtp queue and then syncing with the chosen IMAP servers via either isync or OfflineIMAP.
-The script will also attempt to sync contacts and calendars via [vdirsyncer][17].
-To disable this behavior, set the `mail.sync_pim` variable to `False`.

-Before syncing, the `mailsync` script checks for internet connectivity using NetworkMananger. `mailsync` may be called directly by the user, ie by configuring a hotkey in Mutt.

-A [systemd timer][18] is also included to periodically call `mailsync`.
-The timer is set to sync every 5 minutes (configurable through the `mail.sync_time` variable).

-The timer is not started or enabled by default.
-Instead, the timer is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the timer whenever a connection is established to a trusted network.
-The timer is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the timer activated at boot, change the `mail.sync_on` variable from `trusted` to `all`.

-If the `mail.sync_on` variable is set to anything other than `trusted` or `all`, the timer will never be activated.

-## Tarsnap

-[Tarsnap][19] is installed with its default configuration file.
-However, setting up Tarsnap is left as an exercise for the user.
-New Tarsnap users should [register their machine and generate a key][20].
-Existing users should recover their key(s) and cache directory from their backups (or, alternatively, recover their key(s) and rebuild the cache directory with `tarsnap --fsck`).

-[Tarsnapper][21] is installed to manage backups.
-A basic configuration file to backup `/etc` is included.
-Tarsnapper is configured to look in `/usr/local/etc/tarsnapper.d` for additional jobs.
-As with with the Tarsnap key and cache directory, users should recover their jobs files from backups after the Tarsnapper install is complete.
-See the Tarsnapper documentation for more details.

-### Running Tarsnap

-A systemd unit file and timer are included for Tarsnapper.
-Rather than calling it directly, the systemd unit wraps Tarsnapper with [backitup][22].

-The timer is set to execute the unit hourly, but backitup will only call Tarsnapper once within the period defined in the `tarsnapper.period` variable.
-This defaults to `DAILY`.
-This increases the likelyhood of completing daily backups by checking each hour if the unit has run succesfully on the current calendar day.

-In addition to the period limitation, backitup defaults to only calling Tarsnapper when it detects the machine ison AC power.
-To allow Tarsnapper to run when on battery, set the `tarsnapper.ac_only` variable to `False`.

-As with `mailsync`, the timer is not started or enabled by default.
-Instead, the timer is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the timer whenever a connection is established to a trusted network.
-The timer is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the timer activated at boot, change the `tarsnapper.run_on` variable from `trusted` to `all`.

-If the `tarsnapper.run_on` variable is set to anything other than `trusted` or `all`, the timer will never be activated.

 ## Tor

 [Tor][23] is installed by default.
 A systemd service unit for Tor is installed,